vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 Symfony 2.3.x on PagodaBox
 ==========================

+### This is a work in progress

-The aim of this document is to record my process getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt/deployment cycles.
+The aim of this document is to record my process of getting a Symfony2 app up running on PagodaBox with minimum friction, solid performance, and ease of continous developemnt / deployment cycles.

-<p style="color:red; font-weight:bold; text-transform: uppercase">This is a work in progress</p>
+This is written from the perspective of using the bash shell on OSX — extrapolate if your OS is different.

+### Tested with

+* Currently working with Symfony 2.3.3

 ## Start locally with these tools
+===

 We'll create a skeleton app locally, and then push it to PagodaBox.

 This tutorial requires familiarity with the standard Symfony stack:

 * Apache
 * PHP (as an Apache module and command line tool)
 * MySQL
 * git
-* Composer (more on that next!)
+* Composer

-This is written from the perspective of OSX.
-Extrapolate if your OS is different.
+It goes without saying you're going to want to create a high parity between your (local) development environment and your PagodaBox production environment.
+As such you should know what your local environment looks like.

-## Start a Symfony project with Composer
+## Create a Symfony project with Composer

-I've seen many
+===

+PagodaBox

 You can name your project anything, I chose "fresh".